-Street Sense offers a limited number of internships for students interested in getting their hands dirty on the front lines combating homelessness and poverty in our nation’s capital with a small non-profit organization.
-We offer two types of internships: a non-profit management program and an editorial/journalism internship.
-Both programs last for one college semester.
+Thank you for your interest in interning with Street Sense!
+We are a small nonprofit media center that offers a limited number of internships for students interested in getting their hands dirty on the front lines combating homelessness and poverty in our nation’s capital.

 Internship applications are accepted per semester.
 Deadlines are as follows:

 Spring Semester: November 15 | Summer Semester: April 1 | Fall Semester: August 15